cal-weng/Terminus-docs/docs/overview/introduction/getting-started/index.md

 outline: [2, 3]
 ---

-# Getting Started with Terminus
+# Getting Started with Olares

-Welcome to Terminus!
-This guide will help you quickly get Terminus up and running on your preferred platform.
+Welcome to Olares!
+This guide will help you quickly get Olares up and running on your preferred platform.
 We'll provide essential information and point you to resources for more advanced setups.

 :::info
-- This guide will set you up as the Admin role to access the full capabilities of Terminus.
+- This guide will set you up as the Admin role to access the full capabilities of Olares.
-- This guide focuses on self-hosted installation of Terminus.
-To try out the cloud version of Terminus, refer to the [Terminus Space documentation](../../../how-to/space/host/create-terminus.md).
+- This guide focuses on self-hosted installation of Olares.
+To try out the cloud version of Olares, refer to the [Olares Space documentation](../../../how-to/space/host/create-olares.md).
 :::

 ## Hardware and System Requirements